astronights/OnlineTreasureHunt/README.md

 An online treasure hunt structured as a riddle with incremental levels.
 This is supported with a live dashboard to track players.

-The set of questions can be uploaded as a static file along with all of the relevant media.
+The set of questions can be upserted to a MongoDB database, with the relevant media uploaded as static files.

 ## Puzzle Format